Scotland's Charity Air Ambulance: Awards

 The service has been recognised with several awards for their role in Scotland’s emergency response network.

 The pilots and paramedics were chosen as "Rural Heroes 2017" by the Scottish Rural Award in 2017.

 The charity won the Health and Wellbeing Award at the Perthshire Chamber of Commerce Business Star Awards 2019.

 SCAA paramedics John Pritchard, Richard Garside and Captain Shaun Rose were recognised as Emergency First Aid Heroes of the Year at the Scottish First Aid Awards in 2022, following a mission flying a patient who had a heart attack and several cardiac arrests to a hospital during a winter storm.

 Captain Russell Myles, who helped establish the service and was the charity's longest service pilot, won the national Air Ambulances UK Awards of Excellence “Pilot of the Year” title in 2023.
-Captain Myles retired in May 2024, having flown over 1,200 missions for the service.
+Myles retired in May 2024, having flown over 1,200 missions for the service.

 The charity was awarded the Emergency Services award at the Pride of Scotland ceremony in 2023.